POST AUTHOR: GRACE

 Location: Kansas City

 In 2012, I moved to Kansas City to begin my career in the NFL with the Kansas City Chiefs.
 For three seasons, I worked for the Chiefs as their sideline reporter, hosted shows, wrote for the website and covered all of the team's events.
 In 2015, I moved to San Antonio to work in the NBA for the Spurs and Fox Sports Southwest.
 I was a part of the pre/post game show, emceed events, and produced videos for the website and in-arena.
-After two seasons, I came back to Kansas City to work for an ABC station, KMBC, as their anchor and reporter.
+After two seasons, I came back to Kansas City to work for an ABC station as a morning anchor and reporter.

 My husband and I tied the knot in Nashville, TN in April 2017!
 We met while we were both working in the NFL.
 He still works for the Chiefs, so I continue to be connected to the team and of course, I'm at Arrowhead Stadium quite often during the season.